hyperingenious/unilink-server/API_DOCUMENTATION.md

 - Users cannot follow themselves
 - Comments support nested replies (unlimited depth)
 - Search is case-insensitive
-- Image URLs should be valid URLs
+- Image and video URLs should be valid URLs
 - All text fields support Unicode characters
 - **Important**: Use `post` field (not `post_id`) when creating comments
 - Feed shows posts from users you follow plus your own posts